traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

  - getUA[user].allocation is unchanging
  - hasWithdrawnPair and LP token balance of user are related; change only in withdrawLiquidity
  - hasWithdrawnIncentives and Launch token balance of user are related; change only in withdrawIncentives
- - isStopped changes only by owner
- - LP and launch token balance of LaunchEvent are decreasing, and at a proportional rate[^specify]          // @AK - but they can be changed by two different functions.
+ - LP and launch token balance of LaunchEvent are decreasing
  - tokenIncentivesBalance can be 0 only if emergencyWithdraw() was called or all users withdrawn their incentives
  - `tokenIncentivesBalance` is non-increasing